Nakai Penny

-Nakai Penny (born 4 April 1996) is a Canadian rugby union player who play for Seattle Seawolves in Major League Rugby (MLR).
+Nakai Penny (born 4 April 1996) is a Canadian rugby union player who plays for Seattle Seawolves in Major League Rugby (MLR).
 His usual position is flanker (As of 2018).

 Penny previously played for the University of British Columbia Thunderbirds and Westshore RFC in the BC Premier League competition.

 Early life

 Penny was born in Penticton, British Columbia in the southern interior of British Columbia.
 He played his high school rugby with the Penticton Secondary Lakers.
 In 2014 Penny moved to Vancouver to play for the UBC Thunderbirds rugby squad.

 Rugby career

 Penny played three seasons with the University of British Columbia, winning three consecutive Rounsefell Cups, the British Columbia provincial championship.
 Following his career with UBC, Penny suited up with Westshore RFC in the British Columbia Premiership.
 In 2017 he was selected to play for the BC Bears squad in the Canadian Rugby Championship.
-BC would go on to win their first MacTier Cup in eight years.
+BC went on to win their first MacTier Cup in eight years.

 In 2016, Penny was selected to represent the Canadian under-20 side in the 2016 World Rugby Under 20 Trophy qualifier against the United States.
-He started at openside flanker for the Canadians but unfortunately would be part of a losing effort as the American side converted a long range penalty on the last play of the game to take a 19-18 win.
+He started at openside flanker for the Canadians.
+The American side converted a long range penalty on the last play of the game to take a 19-18 win.

 On 3 January 2018 it was announced that Penny would be joining the Seattle Seawolves for their inaugural season in Major League Rugby.